All work

 The relationship continued

-The trust built during the mobile app engagement led VASA to bring Neudesic back for two additional projects — both completed during the COVID recovery period in mid-2020.
+The trust built during the mobile app engagement led VASA to bring Neudesic back for two additional projects — a tablet-based sales tool and a self-service support site — both completed during the COVID recovery period in mid-2020, when every budget line was being scrutinized.

 July – August 2020 · 2 months